mascarenhas/alien/doc/alien.md

 Basic Usage
 -----------

+The version of the alien library is available in `alien.version`.

 Load a library with `alien.load("foo")`.
 By default, Alien assumes a naming scheme of lib*name*.dylib for OSX and lib*name*.so for other